rstephenrrtx/sample-room-java/WeatherRoom.md

 A few things to note:

-1. Overly simplified `if...then...else` statements are used
+1. Overly simplified/ugly `if...then...else` statements are used
 2. Markdown notation is used for formatting.
 3. If the `remainder` variable is not null, > 5 characters, and an integer - we'll process the number.
   * This does not indicate a valid US zip code is used